G0v4rDH4n/G0v4rDH4n/README.md

 - 📫 You can reach me at **govardhanlingampalli@gmail.com**

-- 📄 Know about my experiences [https://github.com/Govardhan512/Govardhan512/blob/main/Govardhan512.pdf](https://github.com/Govardhan512/Govardhan512/blob/main/Govardhan512.pdf)
+- 📄 Wanna know more about me...
+Here is my CV: [Govardhan's CV](https://drive.google.com/uc?export=download&id=19DlGXbxQSWx0p5ofxWXbNv4_aAoYCYt2)

 - ⚡ Fun fact **I like to play with coding**